 My experience of practising yoga has been good health, vitality and regaining mobility after several sporting injuries and operations, including a hip replacement.
-I've been practising for over 35 years and have a specialist background in teaching sport, dance and back care.
+I've been practising for over 35 years and have an extensive background in education, specialising in teaching sport, dance and back care.
 At a young age, I had spinal problems, which has resulted in my lifetime interest in safeguarding the health of the spine, both in myself and students.

 Having taught, played and participated in many individual and team sports, I have an in-depth understanding of how impaired and inhibited breathing can impact on us, and the anatomical and physiological impact, of postural habits and sporting activities, on the body.
 This knowledge enables me to assess imbalances, and unhelpful holding patterns, not only in the breath, but in the muscular skeletal system.
 I then develop individual maintenance and rehabilitative practices, re-educating the neural pathways, for sports men and women and for those whose posture causes them problems in daily living.